 To verify the accuracy of the reported percentage of key ERO members that have participated in a drill, exercise, or actual event during the previous eight quarters inspectors should verify number of key ERO members and the number of key ERO members who have participated in a drill/exercise in last eight quarters.
 Inspectors should also review a sample of drill attendance records to verify the number reported as having participated.

-03.08
+03.08 EP04: Emergency Response Facility and Equipment Readiness

+Inspectors should verify the number of occurrences when the TSC or EOF is nonfunctional, or equipment necessary to implement the emergency plan is not available or functional, such that a RSPS function or response action could not be performed for greater than 168 hours from the TOD and no compensatory measure(s) were implemented.
+This is typically verified by reviewing applicable corrective actions taken during the reporting period.

 03.09 OR01: Occupational Exposure Control Effectiveness